chrplr/AIP2015/04_Python_in_a_nutshell/Python_in_a_nutshell.md

 Remark:
-* You can learn more about Turtle graphics by erading the documentation at <https://docs.python.org/2/library/turtle.html>
+* You can learn more about Turtle graphics by reading the documentation at <https://docs.python.org/2/library/turtle.html>
 * there exist a third approach which combines interactivity and persistence --- the `ipython notebook`.
+Like Mathematica, handy for numerical processing.

 # First programs